01-edu/public/subjects/devops/play-with-containers/audit/README.md

 user:~$
 ```

-- `inventory-database container` is a SQL database server that contains your inventory database, it must be accessible via port `5432`.
+- `inventory-db container` is a SQL database server that contains your inventory database, it must be accessible via port `5432`.
-- `billing-database container` is a SQL database server that contains your billing database, it must be accessible via port `5432`.
+- `billing-db container` is a SQL database server that contains your billing database, it must be accessible via port `5432`.
 - `inventory-app container` is a Node.js server that contains your inventory-app.
 It will be connected to the inventory database and accessible via port `8080`.
 - `billing-app container` is a Node.js server that contains your billing-app.
 It will be connected to the billing database and consuming the messages from the RabbitMQ queue.
 It will be accessible via port `8080`.
-- `RabbitMQ container` is a RabbitMQ server that contains the queue.
+- `rabbit-queue` is a RabbitMQ server that contains the queue.
 - `api-gateway-app container` is a Node.js server that contains your api-gateway-app.
 It will forward the requests to the other services and it's accessible via port `3000`.

 ##### Check the Container restart policy: